lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 The KDF and MAC algorithms MAY be chosen from the options in CMP Algorithms [RFCCCCC].

-This approach uses the definition of Key Encapsulation Mechanism (KEM) algorithm functions in {{I-D.ietf-lamps-cms-kemri, Section 1}}.

 The InfoTypeAndValue transferring the KEM ciphertext is of type id-it-KemCiphertextInfo, which is defined in this document as: